Patrick S. Druckenmiller

-Patrick S. Druckenmiller is a Mesozoic paleontologist, taxonomist, associate professor of geology, Earth Sciences curator, and museum director of the University of Alaska Museum of the North, where he oversees the largest single collection of Alaskan invertebrate and vertebrate fossils.
+Patrick Scott Druckenmiller is a Mesozoic paleontologist, taxonomist, associate professor of geology, Earth Sciences curator, and museum director of the University of Alaska Museum of the North, where he oversees the largest single collection of Alaskan invertebrate and vertebrate fossils.
 He has published work on plesiosaurs, ichthyosaurs, mastodons, and dinosaurs in the United States, Svalbard, and Canada.
 He has co-authored papers on discussions of mass extinctions and biogeography.
 Much of his work has focused on Arctic species.
 He is a member of the Spitsbergen Jurassic Research group, which focuses on marine reptiles.
-Druckenmiller has named many new genera and species, including Edgarosaurus muddi, Nichollsia borealis, Athabascasaurus bitumineus, Cryopterygius kristiansenae, Spitrasaurus larseni, and Spitrasaurus wensaasi.

 Education

 Druckenmiller has served as a curator and as a faculty member in the University of Alaska, Fairbanks since 2007.
 Druckenmiller worked at the Museum of the Rockies in Bozeman, Montana, before coming to Alaska.
 He holds a Ph.D. from the University of Calgary in Alberta and a master's degree from Montana State University in Bozeman, where he worked under paleontologist Jack Horner.